 What is a Property Corner?A property corner (which is also known as a survey monument) is a change in the direction of a property line.
 These corners are often marked with metal property pins (which make them easier to find because they can be located with a metal detector) | By ProMatcher Staff | Updated: 07/16/2016 | |

-Answer: Property corners are normally some type of metal object.
+Answer: A property corner is a specific point that marks the boundary of a piece of land.
+These corners are typically established by a surveyor and represent the intersections of property lines, marking the start or end of a boundary line. | FER Surveying INC | Answer: The sides of your property | Stump stompers llc | Answer: Property corners are normally some type of metal object.
 A rebar is the most common during the last 20 years but some surveyors use pipes.
 Older surveys may have older type metal objects.
 Sometimes, again on old projects, a tree, or a stable fence post may have been used.
-But, never assume the fence corner is the correct corner. | Pro17 Engineering, LLC | Answer: A property corner is a geographical position for the limits of ownership of real property.
-Typically if surveyed they are marked by a physical monument. | Skinner Land Survey Co., Inc. | Answer: A marker of some kind at the bend of a property line, which is the dividing line between two properties. | B. Terrell Meunier, Land Surveyor |
+But, never assume the fence corner is the correct corner. | Pro17 Engineering, LLC | | ProMatcher | Answer: A marker of some kind at the bend of a property line, which is the dividing line between two properties. | B. Terrell Meunier, Land Surveyor |

 |